kroitor/gjk.c/README.md

 To calculate the difference of two numbers we subtract one of them from the other like this: `A - B = C`.
 In 1D which number of the two is A and which one is B does not matter, the algorithm works either way.
 But in general when dealing with 2D or 3D coordinate vectors (which is usually the case in many applications) the order of subtraction actually does matter.
 A more accurate way of representing the difference of two vectors is to take one vector and sum it with a negated version of the other vector, so that `B = -B` and then `A + B = C`.
 Because of this fact the Minkowski support function is often defined as a sum of the first point-vector with the negated version of the second point-vector.
 After negating the second vector you simply add it to the first one to get their resulting difference.
 This is why the function is called *Minkowski addition* or *Minkwoski sum* and you will probably never hear of *Minkowski subtraction*.

-WORK IN PROGRESS, A live demo of GJK in a 2D-space and a video GJK in action coming up soon )
+WORK IN PROGRESS, A live demo of GJK in a 2D-space and a video of GJK in action coming up soon )

 ### Roundness And Curvature